MaxWenzel/developer-websites/README.md

 - [Github: State of Development](https://octoverse.github.com/)
 - [A great day out with kafka](https://github.com/a-great-day-out-with/a-great-day-out-with.github.io)
 - [K3s on Raspberry Pi - Initial Setup](https://bryanbende.com/development/2021/05/07/k3s-raspberry-pi-initial-setup)
+- [HTTP Status Codes](https://httpstatuses.io/): an easy to reference database of HTTP Status Codes with their definitions and helpful code references all in one place.

 ## Best Practice